apache/druid/docs/design/segments.md

   -->

-Apache Druid stores its index in *segment files*, which it partitions by time.
+Apache Druid stores its index in *segment files* partitioned by time.
 In a basic setup, Druid creates one segment file for each time interval, where the time interval is configurable in the `segmentGranularity` parameter of the